Snatch season 1 review

 The show begins by introducing Pasqualino’s character (Albie) via a childhood flashback.
 Dad’s home, and would you know it, he’s brought the cops with him.
 Albie leans in close to listen to his father, Vic, impart a final kernel of wisdom: if you want something in life, don’t bother working for it, says Vic – grab it instead.
 Back to present day, Vic’s behind bars and Albie is trying to ignore any more of his advice, though dad likes to keep tabs on his son via regular video calls, setting the show firmly within a social media age.

-With Albie now an adult, he’s working together with associate Charlie to sell moonshine to anyone they dare and trying to forge a respectable career as boxing promoter to up-and-coming slugger Billy Ayres (Lucien Laviscount).
+With Albie now an adult, he’s selling moonshine alongside associate Charlie and trying to forge a respectable career as boxing promoter to up-and-coming slugger Billy Ayres (Lucien Laviscount).
 Billy’s on an unbeaten boxing streak but in a nod to the original Snatch, he’s asked to take a dive.
 Needless to say, plans fall by the wayside and by the end of the opening episode, the boys need quick cash.
 They trouble themselves with a gold heist, but wind up with the wrong gold; a play borrowed from the book of Ritchie’s best story, Lock, Stock.

 These references aside, Snatch the TV show has little else to do with Ritchie’s early work.
 The fresh-faced cast are a far cry from messers Statham, Jones and co., and there’s a concerted effort to appeal to a crowd reared on Facebook, Instagram and Youtube.
 That’s fine, but if you’re someone born before 2000 and remember the film fondly, you’ll feel out of place.